Robert Lee, Head of School

 To learn the language and the literature of the Chaldeans: Rather than hide our students from the competing philosophies of our culture, our Christ-centered education will equip them to engage in debates concerning the nature of truth in all subjects from biology to philosophy to politics and ethics.

 Daniel resolved himself that he would not be defiled with the dainty delicacies that were offered to the other youth.
 This quality decision to follow God’s standards is the ownership and maturity we seek to foster in the lives of our Upper School students.
-God honored these youth by making them “ten times better” that the competition.
+God honored these youth by making them “ten times better” than the competition.
 This ability to outshine the secular culture demonstrates the end result of a student trained in the Biblical methods that Christ Covenant School affirms.

 Thank you for considering the difference.